nckz/ni/README.md

 The target file or directories will be appropriately volume mounted in the container by the launch script 'ni'.

+## Git Aware
+ni is git-aware so when it starts it will check to see if the target path is under a git repository and then set the docker mount.
+This allows for git based vim functions such as git-grep.

+# Installation
 To install, issue the following command:

 ```bash